-Specialized Terms: global health; complex systems; health spending; social services spending; infectious disease; HIV/AIDS; public-private partnerships; water and sanitation
+Specialized Terms: global health; complex systems; health systems strengthening; infectious disease; HIV/AIDS; public-private partnerships

-Acquired Immunodeficiency Syndrome; Health Services Research; HIV; Sanitation; Systems Theory; Global Health; Disease Transmission, Infectious; Public-Private Sector Partnerships
+Acquired Immunodeficiency Syndrome; Health Services Research; Systems Theory; Global Health; Disease Transmission, Infectious; Public-Private Sector Partnerships